RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 - **Arduino Nano 33 IoT**
   1. The communication between the sensors and PLC must be wireless.
 This will save time and money on wiring, while also allowing the system to be scalable, meaning if the greenhouse was to be expanded then this subsystem would be easily expanded to account for more plants.
-  2. The transfer of data between the sensors and the Arduino must be below 3 seconds for accurate and reliable monitoring of the CO and NO levels in the atmosphere and to allow plenty of time for communication with the PLC while looping in and out of sleep mode.
+  2. The transfer of data between the sensors and the Arduino must be below 3 seconds for accurate and reliable monitoring of the CO<sub>2</sub> and NO<sub>2</sub> levels in the atmosphere and to allow plenty of time for communication with the PLC while looping in and out of sleep mode.
   3. The system needs to be capable of wirelessly communicating the collected data back to the PLC in an inexpensive, yet reliable way.